elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-software/topics/2-FAIR-software.md

   1:
     outcome: Map FAIR principles to research software.
   2:
-    outcome: Understand the benefits of ensuring research software is FAIR
+    outcome: Understand the benefits of ensuring research software is FAIR.

 ---

 ## Topic, definition and scope